Andy-K-Sparklight/Ari/docs/Build.md

    ```

 7. Make sure to copy the assets we needed:

    ```
    cp -r ./assets/* ./
    ```

-8. The binary output `AlicornCH.exe` or `AlicornCH` is now available under your CWD, just run it and try!
+8. The binary output `Ari.exe` or `Ari` is now available under your CWD, just run it and try!